badrouni/DistKGE/README.md

 increase data in knowledge graph has introduced a challenge, especially as knowledge graph embedding now encompass millions of nodes and billions of edges, surpassing the capacities of existing knowledge representation learning systems.
-In response to these challenge, this work presents DistKGE, a distributed learning approach of knowledge graph embedding based on a new partitioning technique.
+In response to these challenge, this work presents DistKGE, a distributed learning approach of knowledge graph embedding.